rizqimtiaz/EcoOracle/README.md

   pipeline computing NDVI, canopy density, biomass, soil-carbon, moisture and thermal-anomaly indices, with per-ecosystem calibration.
-- A simulated EVM-compatible blockchain layer (mint, transfer, retire, oracle update, invalidate) with a complete event/transaction log.
+- A simulated EVM-compatible blockchain layer (mint, transfer, retire,
 - An autonomous oracle service that bridges AI scans to on-chain state.
 - Two Solidity smart contracts (`CarbonCreditDNFT.sol` and `CarbonOracle.sol`) ready for deployment on any EVM L1/L2.